 - Saying Sound Effects Out Loud: "Wah-Wah".

 - Special Guest: As the Beatle most engaged with outside musicians, George was able to assemble quite the backing group for his big solo moment.
 Along with a return appearance from Ringo, Ginger Baker, Jim Gordon, and session ace Jim Keltner contributed on drums alone - not to mention temporary "Fifth Beatle" Billy Preston on keyboards, along with, Gary Wright and Gary Brooker, best buddy Eric Clapton, Peter Frampton, Dave Mason, and Harrison himself playing guitar.
+They also flew legendary Nashville steel guitarist Pete Drake in to help out.
 All the bricks Phil Spector could possibly want for a mighty wall of sound, often cramped into one studio with the entire Badfinger band along for good measure.
 That's not to mention the (supposed) inclusion of a pre-fame Phil Collins on congas.
 Also, while he doesn't appear on the album, Bob Dylan co-wrote "I'd Have You Anytime."

 - Title Track: "All Things Must Pass".